 vm_memory.totalgaugebyte

-The total amount of memory allocated by the Document Engine process.
-Note that the amount of memory taken by the Document Engine container is usually larger than this number, since there are also other processes running inside the container.
+This metric reports the total memory allocated by the Document Engine process.
+The total memory used by the container is usually higher, because other processes also run inside the container.

 NameTypeUnit